 Most Popular Cars in California

-Each state has its own list of popular cars.
+Each state has a unique list of popular cars.
 These are the most common and desirable cars in the area.
 It can also make them a target for thieves.
-Insurance companies pay close attention to which cars are the most popular in each state and it may affect your rates, one way or another, if you have one on the list.
-Here are California’s most popular cars in 2021:
+Providers pay close attention to which cars are the most popular in each state and it may affect your rates, one way or another if you have one on the list.
+Here are 2021’s most popular cars:

 - Honda Civic